Create a template app in Power BI

 - Lock: Locking prevents the installer from updating a parameter.

 Access In the test phase, decide which others in your organization can install and test your app.
-Don't worry, you can always come back and change these settings later (Setting doesn't affect access of the distributed Template app).
+Don't worry, you can always come back and change these settings later.
+The setting doesn't affect access of the distributed Template app.

 Select Create app.

 You see a message that the test app is ready, with a link to copy and share with your app testers.